MaxSvargal/cascade/dspec/cfv_consumer_directives.dspec.md

     }

     onSaveModule_implementation: {
-        persistence: "The consuming application is responsible for actually persisting the `newContent` (e.g., saving to a file, sending to a backend API).
-The `SaveModulePayload` includes `pathToConfig`, `oldConfigValue`, and `newConfigValue` for more contextual saves if needed.",
+        persistence: "The consuming application is responsible for actually persisting the `newContent` from `cfv_models.SaveModulePayload`.
+The payload also includes `pathToConfig`, `oldConfigValue`, `newConfigValue` if the save was initiated from the Properties tab for a specific config change, allowing for more granular backend updates if supported.",
         feedback_to_visualizer: "If the save operation can fail, the Promise should reject or return `false`.
 The visualizer does not inherently provide UI feedback for save success/failure beyond the Promise resolution; the host app may need to.",
         optimistic_updates: "For a smoother UX, the host application might optimistically update the `initialModules` prop immediately and then handle potential save failures, or wait for `onSaveModule` to resolve."
     }